 Join the LGA’s AlgaeWatch Program & Help Protect Our Lake

-The Lake George Association is looking for Lake-loving volunteers to “adopt” areas on the Lake and help us watch out for excessive algae growth – particularly harmful algal blooms (HABs).
+The Lake George Association needs Lake-loving volunteers to “adopt” areas on the Lake and help us watch for excessive algae growth – particularly harmful algal blooms (HABs).

-By signing up for our AlgaeWatch program, you will monitor shoreline or near-shore areas around your home or business, or areas you otherwise frequent, to document the growth of various types of algae and report back to the LGA on your findings.
-The information you provide helps us identify algae problems and develop science-guided solutions.
+As a vital member of the AlgaeWatch program, you will monitor shoreline or near-shore areas around your home or business, or other Lake areas you frequent, to document the growth of algae and report your findings to the LGA.
+This information helps us identify algae problems and develop science-guided solutions.
 If you spot a HAB, you’ll also notify the New York State Department of Environmental Conservation.

-To help your efforts, LGA AlgaeWatchers will receive email alerts any time water and weather conditions are especially conducive to HAB formation, as well as notifications of any ongoing HABs.
-You will be integral in helping us document the extent of an ongoing bloom and guide the establishment of Jefferson Project HAB sampling locations.
+LGA AlgaeWatchers receive email alerts from us any time water and weather conditions are especially conducive to HAB formation, as well as notifications of any ongoing HABs.
+Your reports will play an integral role in helping us document the extent of an ongoing bloom and guide the establishment of Jefferson Project HAB sampling locations.

 Excessive algae growth is a serious and growing threat to Lake George water quality.
-A major HAB, like those that have devastated other lakes and Lake-based economies across the country, is something we all want desperately to avoid.
+A major HAB, like those that have devastated other lakes and lake-based economies across the country, is something we all want to avoid.

 You can help!
 Volunteer for AlgaeWatch now.

-If you’re a property owner in the Lake George watershed, go even further and get a Personal Protection Plan with the steps you can take at your home or business to minimize algae growth in the water outside your door.
-Sign up to become a Lake Protector today.
+If you’re a property owner in the Lake George watershed, go even further and get a personalized Lake Protector Profile with steps you can take at your home or business to minimize algae growth in our Lake.
+Sign up as a Lake Protector today.